From Logits to Hierarchies: Hierarchical Clustering made Simple: Code Implementation of the L2H Algorithm

 \section{Appendix}

-\section{Code implementation of the L2H algorithm}
+\section{Code Implementation of the L2H Algorithm}

 In \cref{fig:code}, we provide a Python implementation of the L2H algorithm proposed in this work using standard scientific computing libraries (NumPy, SciPy).
 As stated in \cref{sec:method}, our algorithm only requires the logits as input.
-It can be executed on the CPU even for large datasets, e.g., with a runtime of less than a minute for ImageNet-1K.
+It can be executed on the CPU even for large datasets, e.g., with a runtime of less than a minute for ImageNet.
 Note that our procedure can be applied to any pre-trained unsupervised model to perform hierarchical clustering.
 Further, it can also be applied to logits from a supervised model to infer a hierarchy of classes.
-The output of the algorithm is a list, that contains the two groups that are merged at each step, hence characterizing the hierarchy.
+We store the hierarchy as a list comprised of groups of clusters that are merged iteratively.
 The aggregation function for computing the score per group is a design choice (as described in \cref{app:implementation}) that can be viewed as a hyperparameter.

-\section{Experimental details}
+\section{Experimental Details}